denisfl/thane/README.md

-This is Thane, tempplate based on the HTML5 Boilerplate, Bootstrap and Middleman.
+This is Thane, template based on the HTML5 Boilerplate, Bootstrap and Middleman.

 How to use:
 ---------------